marketing353/vacymax/PRIVACY_POLICY.md

 ### 2.1 Information You Provide Directly

-When you use VacationMax, we collect the following information:
+When you use DoubleMyHolidays, we collect the following information:

 - **Email Address**: Collected during payment checkout to send purchase receipts and communicate about your account
 - **Payment Information**: Processed securely through Stripe (see Section 5.3)